Advertisement

 Hampton Roads: Regional Context

 Virginia Beach sits within the Hampton Roads metro, one of the larger metro areas on the East Coast.
-Most agencies in the region use partial encryption, which preserves most public access:
+Police encryption has swept much of the region since 2022, while fire and EMS remain in the clear.
+Status as reported by scanner listeners (verify at RadioReference before relying on it):

 How to listen to Virginia Beach area scanners